orobogenius/laravel-model-statable/README.md

 <a name="usage"></a>

 ## Usage
-To add states to your laravel models, add the `Orobogenius\Statable\Statable` trait the model.
+To add states to your laravel models, add the `Orobogenius\Statable\Statable` trait to the model.
 ```php
 <?php